 - 4.45 Planning must meet the accommodation needs of all communities, including Gypsies and Travellers.
 The need and demand for Gypsy and Traveller sites in the District has, historically, been very low, especially when compared with other areas of Essex.
-However, even this low demand has not been met in the past. - 4.46 The East of England Regional Assembly has prepared a single-issue review on Gypsy and Travellers accommodation that equates to the allocation of an additional 15 pitches to be provided in Rochford District by 2018 to meet the 3% compound increase requirements beyond 2011. - 4.47 Given the historically low demand within the District, provision for any additional pitches post 2018 will be subject to further review of need.
+However, even this low demand has not been met in the past. - 4.46 The East of England Regional Assembly has prepared a single-issue review on Gypsy and Travellers accommodation that has resulted in the allocation within the East of England Plan of 15 pitches to be provided in Rochford District by 2011. - 4.47 Given the historically low demand within the District, provision for any additional pitches post 2011 will be subject to further review of need.